MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/using-console/index.md

 The **Expired** status is a special status that is set by MobileFirst Server after a preconfigured inactivity duration elapses since the last time that the device connected to this server instance.
 This status is used for license tracking, and it does not affect the access rights of the device.
 When a device with an **Expired** status reconnects to the server, its status is restored to **Active**, and the device is granted access the server.

 ### Device display name
 MobileFirst Server identifies devices by a unique device ID, which is assigned by the MobileFirst client SDK.
 Setting a display name for a device allows you to search for the device by its display name.
 Application developers can use the setDeviceDisplayName method of the WLClient class to set the device display name.
 See the WLClient documentation in [MobileFirst client-side API].
-(The JavaScript class is **WL.Client.**) Java™ adapter developers (including security-check developers) can also set the device display name by using the setDeviceDisplayName method of the `com.ibm.mfp.server.registration.external.model` **MobileDeviceData** class.
+(The JavaScript class is **WL.Client.**) Java adapter developers (including security-check developers) can also set the device display name by using the setDeviceDisplayName method of the `com.ibm.mfp.server.registration.external.model` **MobileDeviceData** class.
 See [MobileDeviceData]().

 ### Managing device access in MobileFirst Operations Console
 To monitor and manage device access to your resources, select the Devices tab in the MobileFirst Operations Console dashboard.